Code-Institute-Submissions/First-Milestone-Project-18/README.md

        page which holds the band members' summary details
 2. The Aside section on the Home page gives the user quick access to featured items - it has links to those items on other pages
 3. The Aside section also gives the user quick access to news items - it has with links to those items on other pages.
-    [One of these news items links to The *High Kings'* website: https://www.thehighkings.com/news/the-high-kings-sing-some-of-ireland-s-favourite-folk-songs-/ ]
+    One of these news items links to the News Page on [*The High Kings* Official Website](https://www.thehighkings.com/news/the-high-kings-sing-some-of-ireland-s-favourite-folk-songs-/ ])

 ## **3.2 TOURS PAGE**

 1. The **Tours** page allows the user to see a list of upcoming tours, the dates, countries, states, cities, and venues.
 (The countries and states are excluded from small screens to prevent the screen from scroll left and right)
-2. The Tours page allows the user book a concert ticket.
-(Clicking on the "Book" button will take the user to the *High Kings'* website, https://www.thehighkings.com/tour-dates/, where they can book tickets for a concert)
+2. The Tours page allows the user to book a concert ticket.
+Clicking on the "Book" button will take the user to the Booking Page on [*The High Kings* Official Website](https://www.thehighkings.com/tour-dates/)

 ## **3.3 MUSIC PAGE**

-1. The **Music** page allows the user to play a video from a selection of music videos, embedded from www.youtube.com and separated into 2 categories - "Songs" and "Concerts"
+1. The **Music** page allows the user to play a video from a selection of music videos, embedded from [Youtube](www.youtube.com) and separated into 2 categories - "Songs" and "Concerts"
-2. The Music page allows the user to play 2 playlists for the 2 latest albums, embedded from https://open.spotify.com
+2. The Music page allows the user to play 2 playlists for the 2 latest albums, embedded from [Spotify](https://open.spotify.com)
 3. The user easily select any song from the playlists, as the playlist table has been made wide enough to make it easy to read the song titles on all devices

 ## **3.4 GALLERY PAGE**

-1. The **Gallery** page allows the user to view a selection of photographs copied from the *HightKings'* website, https://www.thehighkings.com/gallery/,
+1. The **Gallery** page allows the user to view a selection of photographs, copied from [*The Hight Kings Official Website'*](https://www.thehighkings.com/gallery/),
    and see *The High Kings* in various poses, and at various events and concerts